SfTI-Robotics/Code-Comparison/Dueling DQN/README.md

 ## Sumtrees
 Binary Trees which have a property that the children nodes have to add to form the parent node.

+They store the priority values of the experience transitions.

 ## Memory